-The above results show that with a simple distributed algorithm and without any stringent reciprocation requirements, unlike tit-for-tat fairness, one can achieve a good reciprocation.
+ments, unlike tit-for-tat fairness, one can achieve a good reciprocation.
 More importantly, the choke algorithm in leecher state allows leechers to benefit from the excess capacity.
 It is important to understand why the choke algorithm achieves this good reciprocation.
 One reason is the way the active peer set is built.
 In the following, we focus on how the local peer selects the remote peers to upload blocks to.